padmavc-zz/LogicAppsEipRepo/logic-apps-edifact-decode.md

 ## EDIFACT Decode does following

-* Resolve the agreement by matching the sender qualifier and identifier, and the receiver qualifier and identifier, in the interchange header with those in the properties of an agreement.
+* Resolve the agreement by matching the sender qualifier & identifier, and the receiver qualifier & identifier, in the interchange header with those in the properties of an agreement.
 * Splits multiple interchanges in a single message into separate.
-* Validates the envelope.
+* Validates the envelope against trading partner agreement
 * Disassembles the interchange.
 * Validates EDI and partner-specific properties.
 This includes
-	* EDI schema validation
 	* Validation of the structure of the interchange envelope.
-	* Validation of the envelope against trading partner agreement
 	* Schema validation of the envelope against the control schema.
 	* Schema validation of the transaction-set data elements against the message schema.
 	* EDI validation performed on transaction-set data elements.
 This is performed if enabled in the agreement properties.